ServiceComposer/ServiceComposer.AspNetCore/docs/asp-net-core-3x/basic-usage.source.md

 - Build and run the web application project
 - Using a browser or a tool like Postman issue an HTTP Get request to `<url-of-the-web-application>/product/1`

-The HTTP response should be a json result containing the properties and values defined in the composition handler classes.
+The HTTP response should be a JSON result containing the properties and values defined in the composition handler classes.

 NOTE: ServiceComposer uses regular ASP.NET Core attribute routing to configure routes for which composition support is required.